AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect-users.md

 **Step 2B: Add Groups**

-As a best practice, AVEVA recommends managing users as groups, so you should create one or more groups to organize your users.
+AVEVA recommends managing users as groups, so you should create one or more groups to organize your users.
 For instructions, see <xref:create-group>.

 **Step 2C: Add Users to a Group**